Saikat-S/cp-anlyzr/README.md

 - A make activity chart show which will show how active the user is in previous months.

 ### Implementation Idea
 We planed to build a Web App or a Desktop App using Java.
-Codeforces provide public APIs, through which machine-readable JSON formated data is available.
-We will use codeforces APIs to get data of a user by sending HTTP-request to codeforces server.
+Codeforces and most other platforms provide public APIs, through which machine-readable JSON formated data is available, generally.
+We will use these APIs to get data of a user by sending HTTP-request to the server.
 There are many library to consume APIs in Java.
 Some of them are:
 - [httpcomponents-client-ga](http://hc.apache.org/httpcomponents-client-ga/)
 - [square/okhttp](https://github.com/square/okhttp)
 - [square/retrofit](http://square.github.io/retrofit/)